Book Review: The Twelve Mile Straight

 Accused of her rape, field hand Genus Jackson is lynched and dragged behind a truck down the Twelve-Mile Straight, the road to the nearby town.

-People come from all around to see the black and white twins.
+People come from all around to see the black-and-white twins.

 Elma raises her babies with the help of Nan, the orphaned daughter of the housekeeper.
 Nan was raised alongside Elma, who never knew her own mother.
+They are like sisters.

-Lies don’t get less complicated; unfortunately the longer one lies the more complicated the lies become.
+Lies don’t get less complicated.
+Unfortunately, the longer one lies, the more complicated the lies become.

 My Review: